How to Start Writing: A Guide for Aspiring Authors

 If you're trying to bring a writing habit into a life already packed with priorities like family and earning income, it's okay to fit writing into the gaps of your life.

-However, you have to schedule the gaps.
+However, it really helps to schedule the gaps.

 Are you going to write for half an hour in the morning when the rest of the house is asleep?
 On your lunch break?
 While your spouse is watching Dateline?